 Think about taking your French Bulldog to dog training courses to get the assistance of expert trainers.
 Dog training programs are more economical than one-on-one private learning and help the Frenchie learn to socialize around other dogs.

 Young French Bulldogs go through a critical growth period between the ages of 3 to 6 months.
-They are much more inclined to learn how to tolerate and also be relaxed with a range of people and scenarios.
+They are much more inclined to learn how to tolerate and be relaxed with various people and scenarios.

-When they have been exposed to them during this period, if you have a new Frenchie pup, show it to your kids in a fun way.
+When they have been exposed to them during this period, show it to your kids in a fun way if you have a new Frenchie pup.

 Make sure that kids of different age groups interact in a range of circumstances.
 If your Frenchie has a positive experience with your kids, it’s trying to relate them with good emotions.

-If your French bulldog is older, you can still socialise them around your children.
+If your French Bulldog is older, you can still socialize them around your children.
 The procedure will be slower.
-Ensure you ‘re offering a lot of excellent treats and encouragement.
+Ensure you’re offering a lot of excellent treats and encouragement.

 Use A Crate To Have Timeout

 French Bulldogs do better with kids when they have an easy escape.
 Crate train your Frenchie to make it happy and content in a crate.